Rleit/DirtRallyLeagueView/README.md

 }
 ```

-In there I have to edit
+In there you have to edit "wrc" and "mastersheet".
+Inside the Event spreadsheet, under the Data tab, you have to insert EventID on the right cell.